ropensci-archive/citesdb/inst/response_to_reviewers.md

 # Response to reviewers

-Thanks to both reviewers for their comments and issuees
+Thanks to both reviewers for their comments and issues

 ## Changes implemented